michaelhein39/dj-transition-predictor/README.md

 # dj-transition-predictor
-Applies supervised and unsupervised machine learning techniques to predict digital signals for generating DJ transitions.
+A supervised learning framework that predicts control signals to generate DJ transitions between tracks.